-This combination medication is used to treat moderate pain, fever, and swelling.
-The narcotic pain reliever (opiate-type) acts on certain centers in the brain to give you pain relief.
+See also Warning section.This combination medication is used to treat moderate pain, fever, and swelling.
+The opioid pain reliever acts on certain centers in the brain to give you pain relief.
 Aspirin helps to decrease the pain, fever, and swelling.
 Caffeine helps increase the effects of aspirin on pain.

 Take this medication by mouth as directed by your doctor.
 Take with a full glass of water (8 ounces or 240 milliliters) unless your doctor directs you otherwise.
 Do not lie down for at least 10 minutes after taking this medication.
 If you have nausea, you may take this medication with food.
-Consult your doctor or pharmacist about other ways to decrease nausea (e.g., antihistamines, lying down for 1-2 hours with as little head movement as possible).
+Consult your doctor or pharmacist about other ways to decrease nausea (such as lying down for 1-2 hours with as little head movement as possible).

 When used for an extended period, this medication may not work as well and may require different dosing.
 Talk with your doctor if this medication stops working well.

 Tell your doctor if your pain does not get better or if it gets worse.